 If you are there to talk about specific bill, be sure to visit http://www.congress.gov a day or two before to see if the official is a sponsor or co-sponsor.
 If they support a bill that you support (or something similar), be sure to thank them, even if you want to talk about how the bill could be improved.

-Make it clear why you are knowledgeable about the topic, such as explaining that you are a researcher, health professional, patient, or whatever.
-It helps to briefly say why the issue is personally important to you.
+Make it clear why you are knowledgeable about the topic, such as explaining that you are a researcher, health professional, patient, etc. It helps to briefly say why the issue is personally important to you.
 REMEMBER: they are there to represent you so don’t be apologetic or intimidated.

 Consider bringing brief written materials, such as an issue brief or a one-page list of concerns, which you can leave with them.
 You may be able to get these materials from a think tank or research center website, or you may write them yourself.
 Bring only the one or two pages you most want them to look at.
 If you are there about a medical issue, do not bring all your medical records.